Show All Answers

 You can register for many Parks & Rec programs online!
 You can also register in person at the Liberty Community Center, 1600 S. Withers Road, or by calling 816-439-4360.

-Local historic districts have been designated by the City because they contain buildings with unique architectural and historic significance.
-Properties within the historic districts are subject to special historic preservation zoning, which means that any exterior alterations made to the property must first be approved by the Historic District Review Commission.
-This is done to ensure that the historic quality of the buildings and neighborhoods is maintained.
+Local historic districts have been designated for their unique architectural and historic significance.
+Exterior alterations made to buildings within historic preservation zoning must first be approved in order to ensure the historic quality of buildings and neighborhoods is maintained.

-Any homeowner must obtain the proper building permits from the City for structural work on their homes, in order to ensure that building codes are satisfied.
-Exterior work on homes within the historic districts must also be reviewed by the Historic District Review Commission (HDRC) to ensure that the historic character of the home is not compromised.
+Any homeowner must obtain the proper building permits from the City for structural, mechanical, electric and plumbing work on their homes, in order to ensure that building codes are satisfied.
+Exterior work on homes within the historic districts must also be reviewed by the HDRC to ensure that the historic character of the home is not compromised.
 Once the proposed changes have been approved by the HDRC, a Certificate of Appropriateness (COA) will be issued.

 There are a couple of different plaques that you may see throughout the historic districts.
 One is the shape of Clay County.
 The county selected certain homes as important landmarks and identified these with a plaque.
 Another may be a plaque that says the building is listed on the National Register of Historic Places.
 This is an honorary designation that does not place any restrictions on the property.